informalsystems/hermes/guide/src/commands/upgrade/test.md

 6. Test the `upgrade client` CLI

     The following command performs the upgrade for client `07-tendermint-0`.
 It outputs two events, one for the updated client state, and another for the upgraded state.
+    The `--upgrade-height 332` value is taken from the `height` in the upgrade plan output.

     ```shell
-    hermes upgrade client --host-chain ibc-1 --client 07-tendermint-0 --upgrade-height 0-332
+    hermes upgrade client --host-chain ibc-1 --client 07-tendermint-0 --upgrade-height 332
     ```
     ```json
     Success: [